Newton Abbot: The workhouse

 The original Newton Abbot poorhouse was in East Street.
 The cellar of the Devon Arms was used as the oakum picking room, where paupers were given the unpleasant job of untwisting old rope to provide oakum, used to seal the seams of wooden boats.
 Newton Bushel had its own poorhouse, not far from present day Newton Abbot Leisure Centre, previously known as Dyron's.

-The 1834 Poor Law Act required changes and incorporation that led in 1839, to a new workhouse being built in East Street for paupers from surrounding areas.
-In time the workhouse became more of a hospital for the sick, infirm and aged poor.
+The 1834 Poor Law Act required changes and incorporation that led, in 1839, to a new workhouse being built in East Street for paupers from surrounding areas.
+In time, the workhouse became more of a hospital for the sick, infirm and aged poor.

 Tucker's Maltings

 Close to the railway station is the former Tucker's Maltings, long the only traditional malthouse in the UK open to the public.
-The malt house produced malt for over 30 breweries, and enough to brew 15000000 imppt of beer per annum.
-It closed in October 2018.
+The malt house produced malt for over 30 breweries and enough to brew 15000000 imppt of beer per annum.
+Although closing as a malthouse in 2018, the maltings is now home to a number of businesses, including The Maltings Taphouse, a craft beer bar and cultural venue.